Retro Rocket OS

 Arrays are “owned the same way” as scalars: int arrays, real arrays, and string arrays each live in the appropriate arena (global or the current local frame).
 Indexing performs bounds checks; replacing an element updates ownership correctly (for strings, the previous element’s buffer is freed before the new value is copied in).
 List-like PUSH/POP operations are implemented over contiguous storage; they may move elements but they don’t change who owns the element memory.
 If you push a string, the runtime first takes a copy and then manages it.

 Two implementation details are worth calling out for people extending the runtime.
-First, move-to-front lists are used for variable lookups inside each store: every successful lookup bubbles that node to the head, which keeps hot variables effectively O(1).
-This is an algorithmic optimization, not a lifetime mechanism; nodes still belong to whichever arena created them.
+First, variable lookup is handled via hashmaps with a shared layout contract (string pointer + length), allowing a single hashing and comparison implementation to be reused across variable types and other name-indexed structures such as PROC/FN definitions.
 Second, graphics resources (e.g., sprite pixel buffers loaded via stb_image) are deliberately not allocated in the BASIC string arenas.
 They use the kernel’s allocator under the hood and are freed explicitly when you call SPRITEFREE or when the interpreter is torn down.
 Treat them like OS resources: allocate, use, free.

 From an extension author’s perspective, the rules are simple and strict: whenever you return text to BASIC, hand back interpreter-owned memory (duplicate it into the current context); never return a pointer into a stack buffer, a static scratch area, or an OS-owned buffer.
 If you allocate temporary buffers to talk to the kernel (read a file, receive from a socket, decode an image), either free them immediately after you’ve copied results into interpreter storage, or attach them to a resource with a clear destruction path.
-This model global arena for the program, frame arenas for calls, and explicit duplication at boundaries, keeps performance predictable and makes memory errors easy to localize.
+This model—global arena for the program, frame arenas for calls, and explicit duplication at boundaries—keeps performance predictable and makes memory errors easy to localise.

 Program lifecycle & scheduler handshake